-- marketing and branding theory, communication, method and practice within the profession with a focus on the subject areas of concept development and management & strategy - how to reflect on marketing and branding theory, methods and practice.
+- marketing and branding theory, communication, method and practice within the profession with a focus on the subject areas of concept development, management and strategy with a sustainable perspective. - how to reflect on marketing and branding theory, methods and practice.

-- use marketing and branding methods and tools that support marketing and branding development, and which are relevant to the profession - assess theoretical and practical issues as well as justify, select and communicate innovative and responsible marketing and branding solutions.
+- use tools that support responsible marketing and brand management which are relevant to the profession. - assess theoretical and practical issues as well as justifying, selecting and communicate innovative and responsible solutions within marketing and branding.

-- handle complex development-oriented situations in relation to the development of marketing and branding solutions - enter into disciplinary and interdisciplinary collaboration on marketing and branding development.
+- handle complex problems in the development of ethically responsible solutions within marketing and branding. - enter into disciplinary and interdisciplinary collaboration on marketing and brand management with a sustainable perspective.